Angkor Thom - Acient capital of the Khmer empire, Cambodia

 Jayavarman VII’s new Royal Palace & state temple

-King Jayavarman VII built his state temple, the Bayon, at the center of the city.
-Just to the North he built his Royal Palace.
-Since it was built of perishable materials, nothing of it remains today except for the Royal Terraces that were made of stone.
-The Elephant Terrace and the Leper King Terrace formed the Eastern boundary of the Palace enclosure.
-The city was inhabited by tens of thousands of common people who lived in wooden houses, that have long gone.
-The city was highly developed with a system of roads and waterways, as well as four hospitals.
+King Jayavarman VII constructed his state temple, the Bayon, at the heart of the city.
+Just to the north, he built his Royal Palace.
+Although the palace was made of perishable materials and no longer exists, the stone Royal Terraces remain.
+The Elephant Terrace and the Leper King Terrace formed the eastern boundary of the palace enclosure.
+The city was once home to tens of thousands of common people who lived in wooden houses, which have long since disappeared.
+The city was highly developed, featuring a system of roads and waterways, as well as four hospitals.
+For more insights, refer to a comprehensive Cambodia travel guide.

 Decline and late 19th century rediscovery